-The member will be notified in writing of their right to a state fair hearing.
-If a state hearing is requested, the member must sign and return the State Hearing Form to the address listed on the form within 90 calendar days from the mailing date on the form.
-A state hearing is a meeting with the member, a representative from the County Department of Job and Family Services, a representative from Buckeye and a hearing officer from ODJFS.
-Buckeye will explain why we made our decision, and the member will explain why they think Buckeye made the wrong decision.
-The hearing officer will listen and then decide who is right based upon the information given and whether Buckeye followed the rules.
+To request a hearing, the member can sign and return the state hearing form to the address or fax number listed on the form, call the Bureau of State Hearings at 1-866-635-3748, or submit their request via e-mail at bsh@jfs.ohio.gov.
+A state hearing is a meeting with the member, someone from the County Department of Job and Family Services, someone from Buckeye and a hearing officer from the Ohio Department of Job and Family Services.
+Buckeye will explain why we made our decision, and the member will tell why they think we made the wrong decision.
+The hearing officer will listen and then decide who is right based upon the information given and whether we followed the rules.
+If the member wants information on free legal services but doesn't know the number of their local legal aid office, they can call the Ohio State Legal Services Association at 1-800-589-5888, for the local number.